 It is up to you to contact me, if you wish to apply it.
 I will not be seeking you out, if you have late or missing assignments.

-- Bring the required supplies for every class.
-If you have missed a previous class it is your responsibility to ask your fellow students or the instructor before the start of class to insure that you have the appropriate supplies and materials ready. - Be punctual!
+• Bring the required supplies for every class.
+If you have missed a previous class it is your responsibility to ask your fellow students or the instructor before the start of class to insure that you have the appropriate supplies and materials ready.

+• Be punctual!
 If you arrive late you will have to ask your classmates for the information.
 You are fully responsible for the material covered in class, projects and due dates.
-I will not be delivering one to one classes or lectures. - Sign the Attendance Sheet immediately as you come into the classroom.
+I will not be delivering one to one classes or lectures.